 - Limited control: As an investor in a DST, you have limited control over the property held by the trust, and you may not be able to make decisions regarding the management or operation of the property.

 Get A Free Consultation

-Get a FREE consultation by our team of Realtors & Investment advisers to provide you with options, and answer questions to see what investments options are right for you.
+Get a FREE consultation by our team of realtor & investment advisers to provide you with options and answer questions to see what investment options are right for you.
 We’re here to help.